 Defendants will typically file a declaratory judgment action for non-infringement in a perceived favourable district court venue and then promptly file a challenge to the patents in the PTAB.
 This often affords a stay of any infringement litigation while the PTAB adjudicates invalidity over approximately 18 months.
 Other options include other challenges at the USPTO, such as petitions for ex parte re-examination.

 Q: Under what circumstances, if any, will a court consider granting a preliminary injunction?
 How often does this happen?

-Preliminary injunctions are relatively rare because the patentee must not only show a strong likelihood of success on the merits, but also that the infringement cannot be remedied by money damages.
-A preliminary injunction outside of a direct competitor environment is extraordinarily rare.
+Preliminary injunctions are relatively rare because the patentee must show not only that there is a strong likelihood of success on the merits, but also that the infringement cannot be remedied by money damages.
+A preliminary injunction outside of a direct competitor environment is extremely rare.

 Q: What is the realistic timescale to get a decision at first instance from the initiation of proceedings?